Lyle and Erik Menendez: Background

-José Enrique Menendez was born on May 6, 1944, in Havana, Cuba.
+José Enrique Menendez (Note: Full name by birth: José Enrique Menéndez Llanio) was born on May 6, 1944, in Havana, Cuba, to parents José Francisco "Pepin" Menéndez and Maria Carlota Llanio Navarro.
 At age 15, in the wake of the Cuban Revolution, he moved to the United States.
-José attended Southern Illinois University, where he met Mary Louise "Kitty" Andersen (1941–1989).
+José attended Southern Illinois University, where he met Mary Louise "Kitty" Andersen (born on October 14, 1941, in Oak Lawn, Illinois, to parents Charles Milton Andersen and Mae Helen Andersen née Maloney.)
 They married in 1963 and moved to New York City, where José earned an accounting degree from Queens College.

-The couple's first son, Joseph Lyle, who goes by his middle name, was born on January 10, 1968 in New York City.
-Kitty quit her teaching job after Lyle was born, and the family moved to New Jersey, where Erik Galen was born on November 27, 1970, in Gloucester Township.
+The couple's first son, Joseph Lyle, who goes by his middle name, was born on January 10, 1968, in New York City.
+Kitty quit her teaching job after Lyle was born, and the family moved to New Jersey, where Erik was born on November 27, 1970, in Gloucester Township.
 The family lived in Hopewell Township, and both brothers attended Princeton Day School.

-José became an executive at Hertz Corporation and later RCA Records.
+José became an executive at Hertz Corporation and later RCA Records, where he signed numerous musical artists including Menudo and Eurythmics.
 After he was appointed as the CEO of Live Entertainment, a film studio and home video distributor, the family moved to Calabasas, California, where Erik attended Calabasas High School.

 In 1988, Lyle and Erik committed multiple burglaries in their neighborhood, stealing more than $100,000 in cash and jewelry, prompting their parents to move to Beverly Hills.
 The following year, Erik attended Beverly Hills High School, where he earned average grades but displayed a talent for tennis, ranking 44th in the US as a junior.
 About two weeks before the murders, Erik and his friend Michael Joyce entered the 1989 Boys' Junior National Tennis Championship.

 As a student at Princeton University, Lyle was placed on academic probation for poor grades and eventually suspended for plagiarism.
 He lived in the Gauss Hall, a dormitory, where he reportedly threw out his roommates' belongings as he did not wish to share a room, caused damage by leaving sinks overflowing and repainted his room in violation of university rules.

-In high school, Erik co-wrote an amateur screenplay titled Friends with a classmate, Craig Cignarelli, telling the story of a wealthy young man who commits the "perfect murder" by killing his parents for their inheritance.